zincum30/urban-waffle/README.md

 This project is about some unconventional attempts I want to try in an unstructured manner.
+You can find various libraries such as Spring Security, Spring Data JPA, Querydsl, JWT, Spring Batch, or Spring Modulith, and more.
+And you might also find some poor patterns or architectures.

 ---